Domon/plurky/README.md

 ## Implemented APIs

 * status
+* update

-## The access token
+## Obtaining access tokens

-Plurky will not support obtaining access token.
+Plurky will not support obtaining access tokens.

-You can get it from the [test console][].
+If you do not intend to provide service to other users, you can obtain an access token from the [test console][].
+(You may need to [create a Plurk App][] first to get a pair of comsumer key and secret.)

 [test console]: http://www.plurk.com/OAuth/test
+[create a Plurk App]: http://www.plurk.com/PlurkApp/register

 ## TODO